-Acute renal failure (ARF) is on the increase in the
+Acute renal failure (ARF) is on the increase in the United States, according to a study that researchers say provides the most accurate estimates of ARF incidence to date.

 Nearly all previous studies of ARF relied on data from hospitalized patients.
 The new study examined changes in serum creatinine values in a large community-based sample of patients seeking usual care in a large integrated health-care delivery system.

-The new analysis, led by Chi-yuan Hsu, MD, of the University of Cal-ifornia in San Francisco, and Alan S. Go, MD, of Kaiser Permanente of Northern California, examined data on 3,787,410 members of Kaiser Per-manente of
+The new analysis, led by Chi-yuan Hsu, MD, of the University of Cal-ifornia in San Francisco, and Alan S. Go, MD, of Kaiser Permanente of Northern California, examined data on 3,787,410 members of Kaiser Per-manente of Northern California.
+These members contributed nearly 16 million person-years of observation.

 Between 1996 and 2003, the incidence of ARF not requiring dialysis rose from 322.7 to 522.4 per 100,000 person-years.
 The incidence of ARF requiring dialysis increased from 19.5 to 29.5 per 100,000 person-years.
 ARF both requiring and not requiring dialysis occurred more commonly in men than women.